 Benslow Music Trust Flamenco Guitar Course

-As such it is hardly surprising that I am very pleased to have been invited to deliver this residential course.
+As such I am very pleased to have the opportunity to deliver this residential course.

 This blog post is very much a work in progress and will develop as I get to know the students better.